KabanMo/Data1-project/README.md

 ## 💜Acknowledgements

-Thank you to all of the CFG team for their support throughout ther entire course, with special thanks to our course instructors Georgia Whitton and Andreea Avramescu for all of their teaching, knowledge, and paitence.
+Thank you to all of the CFG team for their support throughout the entire course, with special thanks to our course instructors Georgia Whitton and Andreea Avramescu for all of their teaching, knowledge, and patience.